World tour of Ulysses S. Grant: Preparation and launch

 On May 16, Grant and Julia began their world tour and left for England aboard the American Line steamer SS Indiana voyaging across the Atlantic Ocean.
 Among those who accompanied the Grants on the tour was John Russell Young, a journalist from the New York Herald, invited on for purposes of documenting the various visits and events as they went along.
-(Note: Young would later write a two-volume work about Grant's tour – See bibliography.)
+(Note: Young would later write a two-volume work about Grant's tour.
+See bibliography for detail of Young, 1879.)
 Also present was Adam Badeau, U.S. Consul in London (Note: Badeau was granted a leave of absence from 1877 to 1878 so he could accompany Grant on his world tour) and former general staff member for Grant during the Civil War, acting as an observer, aide and adviser.
-(Note: Badeau wrote a biography about Grant after his death – See bibliography.)
+(Note: Badeau wrote a biography about Grant after his death.
+See Badeau 1887 in the bibliography.)
 With the United States and political life behind him, Grant's personal aspect soon changed from quiet and serious to one more friendly and talkative.
 The prospect of a leisurely world tour and being free from the daily stresses of political life gave Grant much relief.
 Grant's aide, Adam Badeau, noted that any final encouragement to return to politics was now being rebuffed by an enthusiastic Grant looking forward to seeing the world.

 After only a couple of months into Grant's tour, the Great Railroad Strike of 1877 occurred, and he began receiving numerous letters from America with references to the overall situation, many of them expressing the general idea that a "strong man fitted to cope with the emergency" like himself, was presently lacking in the U.S. government.
 The crisis did not persist long, but Badeau estimated that if it had, Grant was likely to have returned out of a sense of duty.
 After the strike ended, the idea of entertaining a third attempt at a presidential nomination had quickly become an unlikely consideration.
 By March 1878, Grant wrote to Badeau, that since the railroad crisis ended "Most every letter I get from the States, like Porter's to you, asks me to remain abroad", suggesting it was best for Grant to spare himself any political trouble and inquiry.